 Bali Indonesia is famous as one of the world’s best vacation destinations, but with the exception of Ubud, few tourists venture beyond its beautiful southern coastline.

 Don’t make that mistake.
 Leave the tourist attractions and venture inland for a change of pace.

 Up in the highlands, you’ll find a famous lake temple, cool mountain weather, ancient volcanoes, and three crater lakes.
 This is the mystical place called Bedugul.

 Best things to see in Bedugul

 When Bali’s tropical heat and humidity finally got to us, we accepted our friend’s suggestion to see what Bedugul had to offer.
 Following his “insider” tips, we soon realized just how much there is to do in this mountain community.

-Take it from us: It may be close enough for a day trip, but there is enough going on to warrant staying for a few days.
+Take it from us: Bedugul may be an easy day trip from Ubud or Kuta, but there is enough going on to warrant staying for a few days.

 1. Pura Ulun Danu

 Bali is legendary for its unique Hindu temples, but they are unlike any that you’ll find in India.
 Positioned on two small islands in the middle of Lake Bratan, few can match the beauty of Pura Ulun Danu.
 It’s a favorite among all Bedugul tourist attractions.

 Ulun Danu Temple was built in the 17th century to honor Dewi Danu, the water goddess who ensures there is always enough water for farmers to grow the all-important rice.
 Priests have lovingly landscaped the temple grounds, which enhance the temple experience.